wizact/tmj-cli/_tmj_api_documentation/listing.md

       "Region": "Wellington",
       "IsAuthenticated": true
     },
-    "Body": "Description is here\r\n\r\nApplicants for this position should have NZ residency or a valid NZ work visa.", "Photos": [],
+    "Body": "Description is here\r\n\r\n
+    Applicants for this position should have NZ residency or a valid NZ work visa.", "Photos": [],
     "AllowsPickups": 1,
     "ShippingOptions": [],